awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/jenkins-ecs/asg.md

 Let’s now create the Auto Scaling group.
 In this case the Auto Scaling group spans across 3 Availability Zones, and sets the min-size to 0 (*to avoid running instances when there's no need*), max-size to 2 and desired-capacity to 0.
 You'll override some of this configuration later through Jenkins.

+{{% notice note %}}
+We’re initialising the Auto Scaling group with zero instances to reduce costs.
+However, the impact is that you need to wait around five minutes to launch a new job while the new instance starts.
+If you want to launch pending jobs faster, you need set up number of minimum number of instances to the ones you'll need as a baseline for capacity of Jenkins agents.
+{{% /notice %}}

 Run the following command:

 ```bash